 LCS Cost Is Higher

-The latest picture of PCU Maharaja Lela - LCS1 - taken on January 1, 2023.
+PCU Maharaja Lela - LCS1 - picture taken on January 1, 2023.
 DSU Mohamad Hasan.

 SHAH ALAM: IN the previous post on the nationalisation of Boustead Naval Shipyard (BNS), Malaysian Defence speculated that the cost of the project is now RM12.4 billion.
 This is because Ocean Sunshine Bhd (OSB) – the government owned company set up to take over BNS will be paying the BHIC and LTAT (the previous owner of BNS) some RM1.2 billion in liabilities and debt.